OSMCha/osm-adiff-service/README.md

 # osm-adiff-service

-Listens to augmented diff files published to S3 by Overpass and minutely replication files from `osm-metronome`, and merges them together to create full representations of changesets.
+Read the minutely replication files published by OpenStreetMap planet, and query changesets on Overpass to create full representations of changesets.
+It also posts the tag changes summary to the OSMCha API.

 # Real OpenStreetMap Changesets